 People are already plagued with different distractions of different types everyday.
 Just think about our smart devices.
 We can receive hundreds of notifications from social media, media and apps telling us to greet our friend a happy birthday, this person you have been following has bought a new shirt or an app just telling you to get up off your seat and walk around.
 There is the internet with a high-speed connection where one can open up multiple tabs, scrolling endlessly through pages and pages of clickbaits.
 Whatever kind of distraction this is, it takes away the user’s focus the main task at hand.

-One of the worst user experiences I have had with interfaces is eating at restaurants with iPads as their ordering menu.
-Some restaurants think that by replacing a server with an iPad will be more efficient.
+One of the worst user experiences I have had with interfaces is eating at restaurants with tablets as their ordering menu.
+Some restaurants think that by replacing a server with an Tablet will be more efficient.
 In some cases, this might be true.
 But not always, such as the interface like the one below...

 Apps and Websites